-Everyone is welcome to apply regardless of educational background.
+Everyone is welcome to apply regardless of educational or professional background.
 We are looking to create a council with diverse backgrounds and experiences.
-YAC members have discussed a lot of different topics like social media, searching the LAC collection online, the visitor experience at our facility at 395 Wellington, Ottawa, LAC's public events, and even YouTube and video games.
+YAC members have discussed a range of topics, such as social media, searching the LAC collection online, the visitor experience at our facility at 395 Wellington, public events at LAC, and documenting the COVID-19 pandemic.

-Do I have to live in the National Capital Region to be a part of the LAC YAC?
+Do I have to be bilingual to be part of the YAC?

 Members need to be able to speak only one official language.
 All youth council documents and presentations are available in French and English.

 Do I have to be Canadian in order to apply?